udacity/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

+But first, the authors asked the reader "What did the hand say to the face?"
+Click [here](hand-to-face/hand-to-face.md) to find out!

 [Escape earth and journey through space](space-travel/space-travel.md)

 And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)